pushpend3r/java-notes/Data Types.md

 #### Non Primitive Data type

-These data type also called **Reference Data Types** because they only store the memory location of the variable not the actual value.
+These data types also called **Reference Data Types** because they only store the memory location of the variable not the actual value.

 A **reference type** is a **data type** that's based on a class rather than on one of the primitive types that are built in to the Java language